Gronis/OpenEcs/README.md

 wasn't supposed to become its own library.
 As I progressed, I thought it might be worth releasing it to the public as it slightly became a library with a different approach than the others.

-OpenECS focuses on clean and understandable code that compiles to something very performant, with good defaults, but still providing the ability to configure alternative behaviours when necessary.
+OpenECS focuses on clean and understandable code that compiles to something with good performance, with good defaults, but still providing the ability to configure alternative behaviours when necessary.

 ##Installation
 Just [Download](https://github.com/Gronis/OpenEcs/raw/master/src/ecs/ecs.h) the header and include it into your project.